 Discover dazzling panoramas of Brazil’s Costa Verde, go hiking in the lush forests of Camboriú, and marvel at the stunning bay of Río de la Plata.
-With 24 included features and Cultural Discoveries, South Atlantic Expedition: South America from Rio de Janeiro to Buenos Aires will show you what distinguishes these three incredible nations from each other.
+With 24 included features and Cultural Discoveries, this journey will show you what distinguishes these three incredible nations from each other.
 Watch a samba performance in Rio de Janeiro, visit the cliffside home of late Uruguayan artist Carlos Páez Vilaró, and learn how to dance the sensual tango in Buenos Aires.
-You’ll also savor Brazilian churrasco, enjoy an optional Uruguayan wine tasting, and sip mate in Argentina’s pampas while watching a polo demonstration.
+You’ll also savor Brazilian churrasco and sip mate in Argentina’s pampas while watching a polo demonstration.
 You won’t want to miss a second of this deep dive into South American culture and natural wonders!

 When Eleanor Roosevelt first laid eyes on Iguassu Falls, she is famously said to have uttered, “Poor Niagara”!
 It’s easy to understand what overwhelmed the First Lady.
 This torrent of water separating Brazil and Argentina plunges over 200-foot-high cliffs in a roaring fury of water.
 (In fact, Iguaçu translates roughly from the local Tupi-Guarani into “great water.”)
 Judging from Ms. Roosevelt’s reaction, you’ll want to extend your expedition to view Brazil’s other breathtaking natural wonder.
 Explore the cataracts from both countries, getting as close to the falls as the spraying mist allows.
 Join us on this thrilling adventure!

 Depart the U.S. on an overnight flight to Argentina.
 Or, depart earlier for an exhilarating pre-trip extension to Santiago and Chilean Wine Country.